 End of the World?

-Two nights ago there was a rainstorm and the power went out.
+Two nights ago the power went out.

 What if the power never came back on?
 Would anyone care about my blog?
 Or the latest WordPress news?
 Or the millions of messages that flash around the world at the speed of light?